Iván Sánchez

-Iván Sánchez (born November 19, 1974 in Móstoles, Madrid, Spain) is a Spanish actor, model and film producer.
+Iván Sánchez (born November 19, 1974) is a Spanish actor, model and film producer.

-Career
+Life and career

+Sánchez was born in Madrid on November 19, 1974.

 After his time as a model, Sánchez started acting in 2002 in his home country doing cinema, television, and theater.
 His first starring role was in the 2005 television series, El auténtico Rodrigo Leal as Rodrigo Leal.
 That series was a satire of Big Brother and similar reality shows.
 His big break came a year later when he was offered the role of Dr. Raul Lara in the series Hospital Central.
 Sánchez also acted in movies including Besos de gato (2003).

 In March 2011, Sánchez left Hospital Central to join La Reina del Sur and later for the second season of Hispania, la leyenda.

 In 2013, he starred as the antagonist opposite William Levy and Ximena Navarrete in Televisa's La tempestad.
 This was his first telenovela in Mexico.
 A year later, he appeared as a special guest on the second season of the series Crossing Lines where he played the reporter Mateo Cruz.

 In 2015, Sánchez acted in Señorita Polvora.
 He landed another protagonist telenovela role in, Lo imperdonable beating out Jencarlos Canela for the role.
 He acted opposite Ana Brenda Contreras.